Build a counter Application

 Now that we've confirmed our count value to be zero (0), we would be sending an advance request using the CLI to increase the value of our counter by running the below command:

-cartesi send random_text
+cartesi send generic

-INFO:__main__:Counter increment requested, new count value: 1
+validator-1 | INFO:__main__:Counter increment requested, new count value: 1

 The above logs prove that out application received the advance request, increased our count value, logs the updated count value then finishes that request successfully.